pgmoneta/pgmoneta/doc/manual/en/06-backup.md

 * Iterate the server files -
     * If the file is not in 'base'/'global', perform full file backup (as files not under 'base'/'global' are not WAL-logged properly)
     * Otherwise, if file was found to be modified using the summary, perform incremental backup of this file.
-    * Otherewise, the file is unchanged, now if the file size is 0 or its limit block intersect the segment (meaning the file is truncated fully/partially)
+    * Otherwise, the file is unchanged, now if the file size is 0 or its limit block intersect the segment (meaning the file is truncated fully/partially)
         * Perform full file backup
         * Otherwise, perform empty incremental backup with only a header
 * Copy all the WAL segments after and including the WAL segment in which start LSN is present